west31-d/ross-financial-management-python/README.md

 It should be helpful as a reference when writing simple finance-related code.

 AI using
-Claude Code was used only for referencing financial statement indices/fields, visualizing graphs, committing to GitHub, and verifying calculations against real data.
+Claude Code was used only for referencing financial statement indices/fields, visualizing graphs, committing to GitHub, translating(because i'm korean) and verifying calculations against real data.

 Code assisted by Claude Code is marked with comments.